ximhear/viper-module-generator/README.md

 ### Add a new template
 Are you interested in VIPER and you would like to contribute with this gem adding new templates?
 Feel free to do it.
 It's pretty easy.
 You've just to:
 - Create a folder inside `templates` with the name of your template
-- You'll have to create inside the templates in both languages, Swift and Objective-C (get inspired from existing templates)
+- You'll have to create inside the templates in Swift (get inspired from existing templates)
 - Use the word VIPER where you want the name to be replaced in.
 - Remember to add the file viperspec.yml with the description of your template as below:
 ```yaml